 Without a doubt, one of the jewels in Seville’s crown, the Real Alcazar has inspired many artists, writers and musicians.
 So it is no surprise that Donizetti set two of his operas in this spectacular location.
 The first, Maria de Padilla, tells the story of Maria de Padilla, the mistress to King Pedro the Cruel.

-Take a look under the Patio de Crucero and you will find the baños de Maria de Padilla, named so because according to legend she would bathe naked in the waters here.
+Take a look under the Patio de Crucero and you will find the baños de Maria de Padilla.
+These were named as such because, according to legend, she would bathe naked in the waters here.
 Donizetti’s other opera that used this location was La Favorita.
-La Favorita is set during the reign of Alfonso XI, who spent much of his rule in Seville as it was a major seat of power.
+La Favorita is set during the reign of Alfonso XI.
+He spent much of his rule in Seville as it was a major seat of power.

-Traveler’s Tip: If you’d like to learn more about the Alcazar, why not join us and beat the queues with our Alone in the Alcazar tour?
+Traveler’s Tip: To learn more about the Alcazar, why not join us and beat the queues with our Alone in the Alcazar tour?

 Patio de Banderas

 Wandering around the city, particularly Santa Cruz, you can not escape the magical atmosphere that would have inspired so many creative works.
-Around many corners, you are transported into another world, one where you can almost see Carmen escaping her police escort, or Don Juan loitering looking for his next conquest.
+Around many corners, you are transported into another world.
+A world where you can almost see Carmen escaping her police escort.
+Or Don Juan loitering looking for his next conquest.

-If you need some additional help finding sites of famous operas in Seville, why not keep the footwork going on a walking tour?
-Our Best of Seville tour includes early access to the Alcazar, the Cathedral and the Jewish quarter.
-And surely, if you mention to the tour guide about your love of opera, they’ll be sure to point out other operatic sites along the way.
+If you need some help finding sites of famous operas in Seville, why not go on a walking tour?
+Our Seville in a Day tour includes early access to the Alcazar, the Cathedral and the Jewish quarter.
+And, if you mention your love of opera to the tour guide, they’ll happily point out other operatic sites along the way.